 Unlike some other schools, Max the Mutt keep classes small, offer individual instruction, and trains student to meet the realistic demands of the workplace.
 Our student body is diverse, including many international students and ranging in age from 17 to 50+.

 All of our instructors are highly qualified, working professionals.
 These dedicated professionals come to Max the Mutt because of the school’s reputation.
 The majority of our instructors continue to be active in their professional fields, which allows them to bring current industry knowledge to their students.
-(For more specific information about her instructors and their work backgrounds, please see the “Faculty Page.”)Back to top
+(For more specific information about our instructors and their work backgrounds, please see the “Faculty Page.”)Back to top

 Tuition payment may be divided into six payments per academic year.